rubysherpas/paranoia/README.md

 end
 ```

-If you want to include associated soft-deleted objects, you can (un)scope the accociation:
+If you want to include associated soft-deleted objects, you can (un)scope the association:

 ``` ruby
 class Person < ActiveRecord::Base